Liteboho27/E-Commerce-Sales-Analysis/README.md

 - **Total profit**: $1,844,665
 - **Average profit margin**: ~17.3%
 - Profit Margin trend: stable at ~18% in 2022–2023, slight decline to ~17% in 2024
-**Interpretation**: Profitability is consistent but not growing — possible causes include rising input costs, increased discounting, or competitive pressure.
+**Interpretation**: Profitability is consistent but not growing, possible causes include rising input costs, increased discounting, or competitive pressure.
 Margin compression should be monitored.

 ### Product Category Performance
 - **Electronics** is the clear leader: